Family-Friendly Fall Festivals in North Carolina

 Best for: Foodies, beer fans, music aficionados and pet lovers.
 What started as a festival honoring liver-mush has morphed into a two-day event, which includes a beer festival, chili cook-off, liver-mush recipe competition, Little Miss Liver Mush Pageant, pet costume contest and parade, and plenty of live music honoring Shelby’s bluegrass influences.

-What’s in it for kids: Besides the opportunity to dress up Fifi in a tutu for the pet costume contest, there’s also a kids’ zone with pumpkin decorating, children’s games, inflatables and a human hamster wheel.
+What’s in it for kids: Besides the opportunity to dress up your pup in a tutu for the pet costume contest, there’s also a kids’ zone with pumpkin decorating, children’s games, inflatables and new this year — Ghostbusters of NC.

 photo courtesy of Victorian rose studio, shelby